oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/explore-tables/explore-tables.md

 ## Task 2 - Examine the Fact Table

-The MOVIE\_SALES\_FACT table contains Sales, Quantity, and Discount Percent by day, customer, and search genre.
+The MOVIE\_SALES\_FACT table includes daily sales data by customer and genre, with quantity and discount information.

 ~~~SQL
 <copy>